Mission, Vision, & History

 The Northern California Innocence Project (NCIP) is a non-profit clinical program of Santa Clara University School of Law.
 NCIP’s mission is to promote a fair, effective, and compassionate criminal justice system and protect the rights of the innocent.
 We challenge wrongful convictions on every front by exonerating the innocent, educating future attorneys, and reforming criminal justice policy.

-Today, NCIP has 10 staff members, along with many dedicated volunteers, students, and pro bono partners.
-To date, NCIP has won justice for 29 innocent individuals who collectively have spent more than 411 years in prison.
+Today, NCIP has 10 staff members and many dedicated volunteers, students, and pro bono partners.
+To date, NCIP has won justice for 33 innocent individuals who collectively have spent more than 480 years in prison.

 NCIP Advisory Board

 Jim Anderson: Founding Partner, Foundation Capital and Legacy Venture

 Obie Anthony: Exoneree and Advocate